evilusean/Khan/Review/TOCT/2026-TOCT-Review-Precalc-Trig.md

     * **Factoring:** Pull out common factors or use the difference of squares.
     * **Expanding:** Multiply binomials or distribute terms to simplify.
     * **Common Denominators:** Combine separate fractions into one to simplify the structure.
+#### 3. Important Rules
+* **Do Not Cross the Equals Sign:** Unlike solving equations, you must work on each side independently until they match.
+* **Goal-Oriented Substitution:** Always keep an eye on the side you are *not* working on to ensure your substitutions are moving you toward that specific form.

+- Memorize the fundamental identities
+- Always try to work on the more complicated side
+- Express everything in terms of sine and cosine
+- Perform any indicated algebraic operations such as factoring or expanding
+- Use the formula for multiplying conjugates:
+- (1 + sin x)(1 - sin x)
+- (1 + cos x)(1 - cos x)